bgutter/sylvia/README.md

 # Sylvia

 Search pronunciations in the CMU Pronouncing Dictionary using a reglular-expression like syntax.
 Input-format regular expressions are lightly preprocessed into Python-format regular expressions, and then mapped over an encoded version of cmudict.
+Results are sorted by popularity using Peter Norvig's list of word popularities derived from Google's N-Gram dataset.

 ## Installation